 If you have thoughts or experiences about recovery, we invite you to share them with us.

-Don’t forget to order a copy of the free e-book Sitting in a Rowboat Throwing Marbles at a Battleship.
+Don’t forget to order a copy of the e-book Sitting in a Rowboat Throwing Marbles at a Battleship.
 Click here.

 Common Questions and Answers for Latter-day Saints:

 I don’t know about you, but I’ve always had a complicated relationship with Arnold Friberg.
 He’s the fellow who painted all those colorful images of prophets and missionaries that the Church has used for decades to illustrate its paperback edition … Continue reading